Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 Operating mode:

-- `export` exports EPAC environments in EPAC format, should be used with -Interactive $true in a multi-tenant scenario, or use with an inputPacSelector to limit the scope to one EPAC environment.
+- `export` exports EPAC environments in EPAC format, which should be used with -Interactive $true in a multi-tenant scenario, or used with an inputPacSelector to limit the scope to one EPAC environment.
 - `collectRawFile` exports the raw data only; Often used with 'inputPacSelector' when running non-interactive in a multi-tenant scenario to collect the raw data once per tenant into a file named after the EPAC environment
 - `exportFromRawFiles` reads the files generated with one or more runs of b) and outputs the files the same as normal 'export'.
-- `exportRawToPipeline` exports EPAC environments in EPAC format, should be used with `-Interactive` $true in a multi-tenant scenario, or use with an inputPacSelector to limit the scope to one EPAC environment.
+- `exportRawToPipeline` exports EPAC environments in EPAC format, which should be used with `-Interactive` $true in a multi-tenant scenario, or used with an inputPacSelector to limit the scope to one EPAC environment.
 - `psrule` exports EPAC environment into a file which can be used to create policy rules for PSRule for Azure

 #### `-InputPacSelector <String>`